 As you can see, design thinking is a process with a natural flow from research to rollout.
 The approach ensures that the solution meets the objectives and needs of the users, as well as aligns with the organization's purpose and "why".

 Are you interested in learning more about how to design a kickass social innovation with a design thinking approach?
-Then you should enroll in one of our Booster Programs.
-The Booster program is a 7 week online learning program where you develop your own idea or business with a design thinking approach.
+Then you should enroll in our Booster Program Service Design for Impact.
+The Booster program is a 7 week online learning program where you turn your idea into a service concept using a design thinking approach.
 Read more about our programs here

 The idea development journey - from idea to sustainable business